 After a few moments of stunned silence, Tom and I laughed.
 We couldn’t wait to tell our other siblings.
 What a story!
 Keeping that secret all those years!

-Later I was hit by a wave of sadness.
+Then I was hit by a wave of sadness.
 Why did Mom feel she couldn’t share that?
-Did she ever consider telling us?
 Was she ashamed, embarrassed?
 I wished I could go to her and tell her she didn’t need to be ashamed, that none of us would regard her differently.

-But even if she could hear and understand me, I later thought, I hoped I would have the grace to let it be.
+But even if she could hear and understand me, I later thought, I should let it be.
 It was her secret and she wanted it that way.
-I hope she wasn’t troubled by it.
-She chose to leave it in the past, and out of our awareness.
-I will let it be.
+She chose to leave it in the past, and so will I.